tomshaw/gridola/Readme.md

 ## Installation

   The database is located in the docs folder.
+Please pay close attention to the bootstrap file and how the grids namespace is initialized.
 Other documentation concerning installation and how to initialise a grid in your application will be coming soon.

 ## Todo